EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_publish.md

 ### QoS level 2 (EXACTLY_ONCE)

 For QoS level 2, message is published as "unsettled".
-The FE sends the _PUBLISH_ to the MQTT client waiting for _PUBREC_; after receving it, FE sends the disposition (with "settled").
-The first step in the acknowledge process ends and the AMQP side starts the next step sending an _AMQP_PUBREL_ message as "unsettled".
-The FE sends the corresponding _PUBREL_ to the MQTT client waiting for _PUBCOMP_; after receiving it, FE sends the disposition (with "settled").
+The FE sends the _PUBLISH_ to the MQTT client waiting for _PUBREC_; after receving it, FE doesn't settle the original _AMQP_PUBLISH_ message yet.
+Instead, FE sends an _AMQP_PUBREL_ message to the AMQP side.
+The first phase of QoS 2 exchange isn't finished yet because we need to be sure that before settling the original _AMQP_PUBLISH_ message, the _AMQP_PUBREL_ is available to the AMQP network.
+If something goes wrong, the _AMQP_PUBLISH_ (not yet settled) is resent or the exchange restarts from sending the _AMQP_PUBREL_.
+So, the FE waits for disposition (with "settled") from the _AMQP_PUBREL_ and then sends the disposition (with "settle") for the original _AMQP_PUBLISH_ message.
+The first phase of QoS 2 exchange is ended.
+Whatever it will happen, the exchange will restart from the _AMQP_PUBREL_.
+In the second phase, the AMQP side publishes the _AMQP_PUBREL_ to the FE, which sends _PUBREL_ to the MQTT client and receives the _PUBCOMP_ for then sending disposition (with "settled") to the AMQP side (for the _AMQP_PUBREL_).

-**AMQP_PUBREL** : sent to the unique client address $mqtt.to.[client-id]
+**AMQP_PUBREL** : sent to the unique client address $mqtt.[client-id].pubrel

 | DATA | TYPE | VALUE | FROM |
 | ---- | ---- | ----- | ---- |